 Most of the 2.5 million articles published each year in the world’s 24,000 peer-reviewed journals are closed to many of their potential users, because they cannot afford access.
 The solution to this problem is open access: immediate, free and unrestricted access to scientific information.

 This site is dedicated to the promotion of “Open Access” as defined by the Budapest Open Access Initiative.
 From now on, this will be referred to as Budapest compliant open access by the @ccess working group at the Open Knowledge Foundation.
-For those cases not covered by the Budapest Declaration (for instance open access to data and metadata) we adhere to the additions and updates that were made by the Bethesda meeting and the Berlin series of conferences (Berlin #10 will be held in Stellenbosch, South Africa on 7-8 november 2012).
+For those cases not covered by the Budapest Declaration (for instance open access to data and metadata) we adhere to the additions and updates that were made by the Bethesda meeting and the Berlin series of conferences (Berlin #10 was held in Stellenbosch, South Africa on 7-8 november 2012).
 More info on this primary BOAI definition and subsequent updates and refinements on the definitions pages of this website.
 To get involved, introduce yourself on our mailing list.

 With this site, we aim to: